 According to the American Psychological Association, more than two million American elders are abuse victims.
 As Charleston, West Virginia nursing home abuse attorneys, we know the vast majority of people love their dear elders and would do anything for them.
-These elders are the beloved mothers, fathers, grandmothers, grandfathers, aunts, uncles, and special dear ones who took care of us when we were younger.
+These elders are the beloved mothers, fathers, grandmothers, grandfathers, aunts, uncles, and special loved ones who took care of us when we were younger.
 Now, they are old and frail and are in retirement and nursing homes, supposedly receiving the special medical and personal care that they need on a daily basis.
 However, this isn’t always the case.
 Elder abuse may occur in any type of retirement facility:

 - Long-term care facility

 - Adult living facilities